Survey in Characterizing Semantic Change: Lexical Semantic Change

-As the types in the above typology are directly correlated (involves the same computational challenge), e.g., broadening-narrowing, requires sense counting, amelioration-pejoration, requires sentiment analysis, metaphorization-metonymization, requires some form of relatedness measure \cite{koch2016meaning, Blank2003Polysemy, HockJoseph2019Semantic}, we group them in poles to better compare, categorize, and generalize studies exploring these types of change.
-Nevertheless, we have included only approaches that consider changes between corpora as this typology was designed for diachronic studies, not changes related to a specific domain or to a specific context \cite{koch2016meaning, Blank2003Polysemy, HockJoseph2019Semantic}.
-In \Cref{fig:taxonomy} we illustrate the hierachical taxonomy for \ac{lsc}.
+Since the types in this typology form natural pairs that often involve similar computational challenges (e.g., broadening/narrowing requires sense counting; amelioration/pejoration requires sentiment analysis; metaphorization/metonymization requires a relatedness measure \citep{koch2016meaning, Blank2003Polysemy, HockJoseph2019Semantic}), we group them into three overarching poles to better compare and categorize research.
+We only include approaches that compare corpora, as this typology is designed for diachronic studies rather than synchronic variation (e.g., across domains). \Cref{fig:taxonomy} illustrates the hierarchical taxonomy for \ac{lsc}.

-We assign studies that track sense broadening or narrowing in the \textbf{dimension} ($\dimension$) pole and we assume that words that are getting more or fewer senses are increasing or decreasing their dimension value (see \Cref{sec:dimension}).
-This pole is self-complementary as the change in the value of the dimension addresses both senses.
-A change in dimension could work as a level of carefulness with translations for example, that broader words should be translated with more care \cite{Mohammed2009PolysemyAA}.
+We assign studies that track sense broadening or narrowing to the \textbf{dimension} ($\dimension$) pole, where words gaining or losing senses see a change in their dimension value (see \Cref{sec:dimension}).
+This pole is self-complementary, as the change in the dimension's value addresses both broadening and narrowing.
+A change in dimension could signal, for example, that a word requires more careful translation \citep{Mohammed2009PolysemyAA}.

-We regroup in the \textbf{relation} ($\relation$) pole changes increasing the relation between one word sense and other senses for this word (see \Cref{sec:relation}).
-This kind of changes are commonly related to metaphorization or metonymization, where the meaning of a word depends on the link built by a conceptual (abstract) or material (direct) similarity between concepts.
-Relations like hypernymy, homonymy, and synonymy are also factors for semantic change \cite{koch2016meaning, HockJoseph2019Semantic} as they are material relation and can potentially be encompassed in this pole.
+We group changes related to metaphorization or metonymization into the \textbf{relation} ($\relation$) pole.
+These changes occur when a new sense develops from an existing one through a figurative link (see \Cref{sec:relation}).
+Relations like hypernymy, hyponymy, and synonymy are also factors for semantic change \citep{koch2016meaning, HockJoseph2019Semantic} as they involve a conceptual relation and can potentially be encompassed in this pole.

-For the \textbf{orientation} ($\orientation$) pole, we group studies that identify the process of amelioration or pejoration or any perceptual change in the "sentiment" related to words (e.g., criticism, compliment, etc.).
-This pole also encompasses many forms of change in perception of opinions, as some studies suggest that sentiments like `taboo' \cite{koch2016meaning} also affect the change in word usage.
+For the \textbf{orientation} ($\orientation$) pole, we group studies that identify amelioration, pejoration, or any perceptual change in the sentiment associated with a word (e.g., criticism, compliment).
+This pole also encompasses many forms of change in perception, as some studies suggest that concepts like `taboo' also affect changes in word usage \citep{koch2016meaning}.